The Buck-Passing Game: The deterministic buck-passing game.

 \item A strategy profile $\actprof\in\actions$ is a \acfi{NE}\acused{NE} if no player has a profitable deviation.
 Similarly, it is an \acfi{eNE}\acused{eNE} if no player has a profitable deviation with an improvement larger than $\varepsilon$. \end{enumerate} \end{definition}

 In principle, a \acl{BPG} $\game(\graph,\initial,\actions)$ may have multiple equilibria and they may depend on the initial measure $\initial$.
-Of special interest are the so-called \emph{prior-free equilibria}, i.e., equilibria that are invariant with respect to the initial measure $\initial$. \begin{definition} A \acfi{PFNE}\acused{PFNE} is a strategy profile that is a Nash equilibrium for every initial distribution $\initial$. \end{definition}
+Of special interest are the so-called \emph{prior-free equilibria}, i.e., equilibria that are invariant with respect to the initial measure $\initial$.